Petar Vutsov

-Petar Vutsov (Петър Вуцов; born 7 August 2000) is a Bulgarian professional footballer who plays as a midfielder for Sportist Svoge.
+Petar Vutsov (Петър Вуцов; born 7 August 2000) is a Bulgarian professional footballer who plays as a midfielder for Minyor Pernik.

 He comes from a footballing family, with his grandfather Ivan, father Velislav, mother Svetlana and brother Svetoslav having all played professional football.

 Career

 Vutsov made his first team debut for Cherno More in a 3–2 away loss against Slavia Sofia on 19 February 2019, coming on as a substitute for Patrick Andrade.